Gizzard Worm or Amidostomum Anseris

 Gizzard Worm or Amidostomum Anseris are thin worms about 2cm long that predominantly affect geese.
-Infestations occurs directly by birds eating eggs that have been passed out in droppings so are most likely to occur when geese are kept on the same pasture.
+Infestations occur directly by birds eating eggs passed out in droppings, so they are most likely to occur when geese are kept on the same pasture.

 Regular handling of goslings is highly recommended.
-Not only does this get them used to being handled but also allows you to ensure they are the correct weight.
+Not only does this get them used to being handled, but it also allows you to ensure they are the correct weight.
 They should feel plump and heavy.
-Gizzard worm literally stops the bird from digesting its food in the gizzard so they slowly lose weight and starve to death.
+Gizzard worm literally stops the bird from digesting its food in the gizzard, so they slowly lose weight and starve to death.

 Signs and symptoms